swilliamson7/chaos_predictions/README.md

 # Overview of repository contents

 We aim to consider these questions for a few different systems.
 The code for each system is in it's corresponding folder (i.e., Lorenz code is in Lorenz).
+The systems we have considered thus far are (1) a one-dimensional forced pendulum and (2) the Lorenz model.
+We aim to move to a true ocean model (using Ocenanigans) eventually.

-Attempting to run both a modified adjoint method as well as a combination of machine learning and data assimilation.
-The steps that we can try to complete are:
+Each folder contains a number of scripts (should I describe them???)

 00. Read the papers Patrick sent